yokharian/IA-Sales-Agent/README.md

 ## 🙏 Acknowledgments

-- HuggingFace and FAISS for open-source tooling
+- HuggingFace and ChromaDB for open-source tooling
 - The open-source community for inspiration and utilities